 - Received a speeding ticket: In Louisiana, getting a speeding ticket increases your full coverage car insurance premium by an average of $793 per year and will typically result in a surcharge on your policy for three years.
-If you do have a speeding ticket on your record, you may want to look into telematics programs or safe driving courses.
+If you do have a speeding ticket on your mother vehicle record, you may want to look into usage-based telematics programs or safe driving courses.
 Some insurers will decrease your premium if you enroll and allow them to track your driving habits.

 - Involved in an at-fault accident: If you cause an accident in Louisiana, your car insurance rates will generally be affected for five years with a surcharge added to your policy premium.
 To lower your rates during this time, you may want to look into relevant discounts.

 - Deemed a high-risk driver: You may not be immediately deemed a high-risk driver after an incident.
-However, if you are deemed a high-risk driver after a DUI or another high-risk scenario, keep in mind that not all providers offer high-risk car insurance.
+However, if you are deemed a high-risk driver after a DUI or another high-risk scenario like excessive speeding, keep in mind that not all standard providers offer high-risk car insurance.
 As a result, you may have to switch to a high-risk auto insurer due to eligibility restrictions, which could result in rates well above state averages.

 Cheapest cities in Louisiana for minimum coverage

 In most states, your ZIP code can have a significant effect on your insurance rates, since different ZIP codes may have a different cost of living, different risk profiles — such as theft, vandalism and accident frequency and severity — and different weather conditions.
-For this reason, if you move within your state, you may want to shop for insurance again to make sure you’re getting the best insurance rates at your new location.
+For this reason, if you move from one area of Louisiana to another, you may want to shop for insurance again to make sure you’re getting the best insurance rates at your new location.
 Following is a sampling of cheap auto insurance rates in some of Louisiana’s less populous communities: